The cost of a ‘hand-built’ website can be prohibitive for a small business.

-I recommend using WordPress, it’s a website content management system for website building, for blogging, for e-commerce, for everything.
+This is why I recommend using WordPress to make your website.
+WordPress is a website content management system for website building, for blogging, for e-commerce, for everything.
 It’s totally free to download, robust and extremely customisable.
 There are thousands of additional styling themes and plugins, most of them are free.
 WordPress powers more than 30% of the websites on earth (and that’s a lot!).

 WordPress is the bare bones of the system, it allows us to add pages, content, images, products etc.